6 Easy Sedona Hikes with Fabulous Views

 Location: Buena Vista Dr

-The Templeton is an easy 1 mile out-and-back nature walk which has the advantage of offering nice views of Cathedral minus the dangerous rocky climb upon Cathedral itself.
-Plus, the ending creek views are so rewarding, not to mention a refreshing way to cool down your feet on a hot summer day.
-This trail offers so much greenery in comparison to others, which in turn makes it a great summer escape from the overbearing heat of the desert.
+The Templeton is an easy 1 mile out-and-back nature walk.
+On this trail, you can enjoy grand views of Cathedral rather than embarking on the dangerous rocky climb up Cathedral itself.
+Plus, the ending creek views are so relaxing, not to mention a refreshing way to cool down your feet on a hot summer day.
+This trail offers so much greenery in comparison to others, which in turn makes it a great summer escape from the overbearing sunshine of the desert.
 Overall, the Templeton is one of the most relaxing trails in Sedona.
 You’ll get in a refreshing workout without completely beating yourself up, all the while enjoying diverse views of colorful red rocks, peaceful flowing creeks, and exotic desert plant life.

 Distance: 1 mile out-and-back